-You would use every possible variation of an independent variable.
-In the vast majority of cases, this is not feasible, so a representative group is chosen to reflect the whole population.
+In an ideal world, to test a hypothesis, you would sample an entire population.
+You would use every possible variation of an independent variable, and be ready to measure every possible dependent variable to get a very accurate understanding of the topic at hand.
+But in the vast majority of cases, this is not feasible, so a representative group is chosen to reflect the whole population.

-For any experiment, you may be criticized for your generalizations about sample, time and size.
+For any experiment, you need to consider the representativeness of your sample, the effects of time and your sample size.

 You must ensure that the sample group is as truly representative of the whole population as possible.